 In order to retain the existing BC OELs, the substances are added to the Table of Occupational Exposure Limits for Excluded Substances in Prevention Policy R5.48-1.
 Once the BOD approves the adoption of the ACGIH TLVs as BC OELs, the substances are removed from the Table of Occupational Exposure Limits for Excluded Substances, and the ACGIH TLVs then apply.

-The ACGIH has published the 2013 new or revised TLVs.
-The following substances, for which there are new or revised ACGIH TLVs, have been added to the Table of Occupational Exposure Limits for Excluded Substances in Prevention Policy R5.48-1 on May 1, 2013.
-The current BC OELs are maintained until such time as the BOD makes a decision on the adoption of the ACGIH TLVs.
+The ACGIH has published the 2014 new or revised TLVs.
+The following substances, for which there are new or revised ACGIH TLVs, have been added to the Table of Occupational Exposure Limits for Excluded Substances in Prevention Policy R5.48-1 on April 1, 2014.
+The current BC OELs are maintained until the BOD makes a decision on the adoption of the ACGIH TLVs.

-The other substances for which the ACGIH has revised the TLVs are already listed in the Table of Occupational Exposure Limits for Excluded Substances and the current BC OELs are also maintained.
-These substances are as follows:
+The ACGIH has also revised the TLVs for Nickel carbonyl.
+This substance is already listed in the Table of Occupational Exposure Limits for Excluded Substances and the current BC OEL is also maintained.